How to get the best out of a Heathrow layover (Part 1)

 Notting Hill is comfortably doable on a layover

 Take the train.
 Don’t be tempted with taxi or bus transfers; London’s traffic is too unreliable for you to risk wasting valuable layover time stuck in traffic.
-Instead, you have three options.
+Instead, you have several options.

 Most expensive, but fast, is the Heathrow Express.
 It takes 15 minutes to get from LHR to London Paddington station, from where you’re well connected by Tube to the centre and its attractions.
-But because you won’t want to buy your ticket in advance in case your flight’s delayed, you’ll have to buy your ticket from the machine and a return will set you back a cool £35.
-Don’t be tempted to buy it on the train instead as you’ll pay an extra fiver.
-Machines (and conductors) accept cash as well as credit and debit cards.
+Machines (and conductors) accept cash as well as credit and debit cards, but you’ll save a lot if you don’t use it.

 Heathrow Express ticket machines